shariq1989/cookbook/content/recipe/Jerk_Chicken_Fricassee.md

 4. Transfer the chicken, skin-up, to a plate and repeat until all of the chicken is browned.
 5. Pour off and discard all but 2 tbsp fat from the skillet.
 6. Add onion, scallion whites, Gochujang Sauce, and remaining jerk seasoning to the pan.
 Cook over medium, stirring until onion is lightly browned.
-7. Stir in soy sauce, lime juice, and 1 Cup water, then bring to a simmer, scraping up any brown bits.
+7. Stir in soy sauce, lime juice, and 1 cup water, then bring to a simmer, scraping up any brown bits.
 8. Return the chicken to the skillet, cover and reduce to medium-low heat.
-Simmer for about 20 min.
+Simmer for about 20 minutes.
 9. Transfer the chicken to a serving platter.
 Cook the liquid over medium-high heat, stirring regularly until the liquid thickens, 7-10 minutes.
-10. Remove from heat, then taste and season with salt and pepper.
+10. Remove from heat, taste and season with salt and pepper.
 Pour the mixture over the chicken and sprinkle with scallion greens.
 11. Serve with lime wedges.